 A) Integration of TS 26.143 Capabilities and Profiles into IETF MIMI: TS 26.143 only provides containers based on Multi-part MIME.
 MIMI defines a similar framework, but a mapping of the MMBP data model from TS 26.143 needs to be completed.
 For this the progress of IETF MIMI needs to be monitored, and integration of TS 26.143 profiles and capabilities need to be studied.

-Explicit Supporters: Qualcomm, Dolby
+Explicit Supporters: Qualcomm, Dolby, Samsung Electronics Co.
+Ltd.

 B) Support of advanced file format: TS 26.143 only provides 3GP Rel-9 baseline profile encapsulation.
 This format lacks support for advanced features, such as multi-track formats, proper definition metadata for different media types and so on.
-MeMAF as defined in MPEG is expected to provide latest file format functionalities to address all needs of a modern message service.
+MeMAF as defined in MPEG is expected to provide latest file format functionalities to address all needs of a modern message service, in particular also to restrict the ISO Base Media File Format (ISO BMFF) for improved interoperability.
 A collaboration between MPEG and 3GPP for defining this advanced messaging format, similar as it was done for DASH, is expected to be beneficial.

-Explicit Supporters: Qualcomm, Dolby, Xiaomi
+Explicit Supporters: Qualcomm, Dolby, Xiaomi, Telecom Italia, Samsung Electronics Co.
+Ltd., Fraunhofer IIS

 C) Support of external body content and late binding: MIMI as an example requires clients to support the external body content that can be accessed with http and https URLs.
 The functionality is clearly of relevance.
 However, in context of 3GPP and MPEG, additional options exist, for example using media/external media type, using external data references in file formats, usage of HTML-5 presentations, glTF scenes or streaming manifests with inline references.
 A study of suitable support of different options is relevant.